eric-erki/HomeGenie/source/content/docs/configure.md

 HomeGenie can integrate also external services and make the data available to the system so that it can be displayed and/or used for automating tasks.

-A good example is the Weather widget that is based on [Weather Underground](http://www.wunderground.com) service.
+A good example is the Weather widget that is based on [OpenWeatherMap](https://openweathermap.org) service.

-To enable this widget it is required to enter a *service API key* that can be obtained by registering to the service as described in its option popup (see picture below).
+To enable this widget the user is required to enter a *service API key* (APPID) that can be obtained by registering on the *OpenWeatherMap* website.

 <div class="media-container">
     <img self="size-medium" title="Weather configuration dialog" src="images/docs/weather_options_01.jpg">